GovTribe

 Capture WorkflowsA pursue, no-bid, watch, partner, ranking, pipeline, incumbent, competitor, or account-expansion recommendation.Capture Workflows

-Market IntelligenceBuyer behavior, market demand, early signals, recompete exposure, certification timing, or budget-backed context.Market Intelligence
+Market IntelligenceBuyer behavior, market demand, recurring capture monitors, saved-search reports, early signals, acquisition targets, recompete exposure, spend timing, certification timing, or budget-backed context.Market Intelligence

-Proposal WorkflowsProposal controls, compliance workbooks, source registers, submission trackers, or writer-facing outlines from a resolved source package.Proposal Workflows
+Proposal WorkflowsProposal controls, compliance workbooks, source registers, submission trackers, writer-facing outlines, response packages, or buyer-template completion from a resolved source package.Proposal Workflows

 Visual Analysis and Document ReviewKPI cards, charts, leaderboards, maps, selectable views, or annotatable document previews inside the conversation.Visual Analysis and Document Review